Dsc 1340 Edited Watermarked Titled

 Actually, what I really like is when they’re about 3 days past their prime and turning perfectly brown and ready for baking something sweet 🙂

-Like this Banana Streusel Bread.
+Like this Brown Sugar Banana Streusel Bread.
 It’s a tweak on my very favorite, super moist banana bread recipe.
 I used all brown sugar to really up the moist factor, and I added a coffee cake-like streusel on top.
 And a little vanilla glaze drizzle to make it taste like you’re biting into a giant cinnamon roll.

 But better.
 Because it has bananas.
 Which makes it healthy ????.